On the common index jump theorem and further developments

-Because in \cite{CGG24}, the authors used the Arnold-Givental normal forms of real quadratic forms established in \cite{AG}, and in \cite{DLW16} the authors used the normal forms and basic normal forms of real symplectic matrices established in \cite{LD00}, \cite{LH99} and \cite{Lo02} (cf. Subsections 1.4-1.9 on pp.16-47 and Chapter 8 in \cite{Lo02} for details), the coincidences between above mentioned (IR1)-(IR4) of Theorem 3.3 in \cite{CGG24} and results already proved in \cite{DLW16} are not that obvious for usual readers.
+Because for notations and proofs, in \cite{CGG24} the authors used the Arnold-Givental normal forms of real quadratic forms established by Arnold and Givental in \cite{AG} of 2001, and in \cite{DLW16} the authors used the normal forms and basic normal forms of real symplectic matrices established by Dong, Han and Long in \cite{LD00}, \cite{LH99} and \cite{Lo00} (cf. Subsections 1.4-1.9 on pp.16-47 and Chapter 8 in \cite{Lo02} for details), the coincidences between above mentioned (IR1)-(IR4) of Theorem 3.3 in \cite{CGG24} and results already proved in \cite{DLW16} are not that obvious for usual readers.
 This short paper is devoted to give detailed proofs for such coincidences, which are contained specially in the 4 Propositions below.

-In the following, when the page numbers of \cite{CGG24} appear we are using those in arXiv:2410.13093v2 on July.
-17, 2025.
+In the following, when the page numbers of \cite{CGG24} appear we are using those in arXiv:2410.13093v3 on Oct.
+11, 2025.